Isiaka Adeleke: Political career

 Isiaka Adetunji Adeleke was appointed to committees on Upstream Petroleum Resources, Integration and Cooperation, Housing and Air Force.

 In March 2008, he instituted a scholarship award for about 100 indigent students in tertiary institutions across the country.

 In July 2009, as chairman of the Senate Committee on INEC, Senator Isiaka Adetunji Adeleke praised the work of the Independent National Electoral Commission, saying "so far INEC has performed creditably well".

 He has supported the rights of Nigerians living abroad to vote in Nigerian elections.

 Adeleke, before his death was allegedly eyeing the governorship seat in Osun ahead of the 2018 election in the state.

 Death

-Senator Adeleke suffered a heart attack.
+In April 2017, Adeleke suffered a heart attack.
 He died on 23 April 2017 at Biket Hospital in Osogbo, the Osun State capital.
+It was a sad experience for Osun State resident, family and well-wishers.